shuvo-14/firecracker-bridge-network/README.md

 3. Once the VMs are started, you can log in and ping between them.

     ```sh
-    # Example commands to log into the VMs and ping between them
     ssh -i path/to/ssh/key root@vm1_ip
     ping vm2_ip
     ```